masole523/CapstoneGroup8/README.md

 # CapstoneGroup8

-To run program in terminal type "npm run dev"
+To run program while in the directory type in the terminal "npm run dev"